coq/coq/doc/sphinx/proof-engine/tactics.rst

    This tactic applies to any goal.
 It behaves like :tacn:`exact` with a big
    difference: the user can leave some holes (denoted by ``_`` or :n:`(_ : @type)`) in the term. :tacn:`refine` will generate as many subgoals as there are remaining holes in the elaborated term.
-The type of holes must be either synthesized by the system or declared by an explicit cast like ``(_ : nat -> Prop)``.
 Any subgoal that occurs in other subgoals is automatically shelved, as if calling :tacn:`shelve_unifiable`.
 The produced subgoals (shelved or not) are *not* candidates for typeclass resolution, even if they have a type-class